Some links in this post may be affiliate links

 As outlined by Mark Tancig (University of Florida), Asparagus Ferns have been found to be invasive in some regions.
 Avoid growing Asparagus Ferns in the ground and dispose them by burning as they grow vigorously, spreading across and scrambling up other plants.

 Would you like to add Emerald Fern to your collection?
-They are available online on Etsy (Link to Etsy).
+You can acquire these ferns from Etsy (Link to Etsy).

-Emerald Fern (Asparagus densiflorus 'Sprengeri') flourishes in semi-shade to bright indirect light (filtered light), average warmth of 18-280C, moderate humidity of 60-70% and moderately moist, fertile, well-drained, all purpose soils coupled with weekly feeding during the growing season.
+To care for Emerald Fern indoors, give it medium to bright indirect light, warmth of 18-280C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with weekly feeding during the growing season.

 Sprenger's Asparagus requires regular pruning to keep it neat and tidy as well as minimize pest and disease infestations.
 It only requires repotting when pot-bound.
 Keep reading for more on these growing conditions and how to provide them.